Elisabeth Vigée Le Brun. Self-Portrait, 1791. Oil on canvas. National Trust, Ickworth House, UK. Photo: Wikimedia Commons

 Among Elisabeth’s Russian-period paintings, the most famous and most accomplished is her Portrait of Countess Golovina, but here are two that come from that period that are a bit less known.

 Elisabeth Vigée Le Brun.
-Princess Ekaterina Nikolaevna Mienshikova (1795).
+Princess Ekaterina Nikolaevna Mienshikova, 1795.
+Oil on canvas.
 National Gallery of Armenia.
 Photo: Wikimedia Commons

 Princess Ekaterina Nikolaevna Mienshikova offers proof of Elisabeth’s unerring skill in making any woman look exceptionally beautiful and endowed with desirable qualities—here as a tender mother and cultured person.
 In real life, Princess Ekaterina must have had a fuller figure and perhaps she was not as musical as the sheet music indicates.
 But in this painting, she is a mother in a loving embrace with her cute little daughter while at the same time looking ethereal and romantic.
 Elisabeth knew how to make women feel good about themselves when looking at their portraits.

 Elisabeth Vigée Le Brun.
-Stanislaw August Poniatowski, King of Poland (1797).
-Versailles palace.
+Stanislaw August Poniatowski, King of Poland, 1797.
+Oil on canvas.
+Versailles Palace.
 Photo: Wikimedia Commons

 Although Elisabeth mostly painted women, her male portraits are some of the most accomplished ones of the era, even if they are less appreciated than those made by her male contemporaries (like Fragonard or David).
 In St. Petersburg, she befriended another exile who for years tried to buy a painting of hers but failed due to the high price (he bought a miniature by Angelica Kauffmann instead).
 This fan of Elisabeth was the last king of Poland, Stanislaw August Poniatowski.
 In 1779, the king had just been released by the Russian emperor Paul I from a two-year home exile near Grodno (today’s Belarus) and was forced to live in St. Petersburg under strict supervision (even though the king himself was hoping to retire to Rome).
 He was at the end of his royal ambitions (he was first put on the throne and then forced to abdicate by Catherine the Great).
 The exiled ex-king and Elisabeth became close friends, meeting in the third year of Elizabeth’s Russian exile at social events (such as Princess Kurakina’s birthday party, where Elisabeth organized and performed in live pictures, a typical home entertainment of the era).
 Elisabeth painted two of his portraits—the more known one is the one in an ermine cloak—memorializing a regal look and stance that would remind the world that he was once a king of Poland before both he and the country lost their independence.